cmu-psych-fms/wildfire/README.md

 cell is currently on fire
 * `:center`, a two element list the position in the view that the plane occupies; this is essentially a constant that could easily be computed from the dimensions of the view array, but is supplied as a convenience.
+* `:regions`, a list of alists, the car of each element being a type of cell, as above, and the cdr being a list of cell coördinates of all the cells that constitute a contiguous region in the view of cells of the same type;
+note that two different regions may, if the location of the view changes, coalesce into a single region

 In the future more information will be supplied as part of this argument.